datanav/docs/technical/zendesk-superoffice.rst

 Zendesk Users to SuperOffice Person
 -----------------------------------
-Before any synchronization can take place, a link between a Zendesk Users and a SuperOffice Person must be established.

-A new SuperOffice Person will be created from a Zendesk Users if it is connected to a Zendesk Tickets that is synchronized into SuperOffice.
+Every Zendesk Users will be synchronized with a SuperOffice Person.

 Once a link between a Zendesk Users and a SuperOffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.